 Engaging individual and groups that have an interest in transportation and land use planning decisions are critical to the development of the 20245 MTP/SCS.
-These groups include, but are not limited to: landowners, neighborhood and community groups, environmental advocates, affordable housing advocates, home builder representatives, business organizations, commercial property interests, educational organizations, tourism, trucking and agricultural representatives, etc. Engagement with these groups and other interested parties are pursued through a variety of mechanisms such as direct outreach, advisory committees, meetings, presentations, etc.
+AMBAG involved private sector interests in the development of the 2045 MTP/SCS.
+These groups include, but are not limited to: landowners, neighborhood and community groups, environmental advocates, affordable housing advocates, home builder representatives, business organizations, commercial property interests, educational organizations, tourism, trucking and agricultural representatives, etc. Engagement with these groups and other interested parties are pursued through a variety of mechanisms such as direct outreach, advisory committees, meetings, presentations, etc. as statutorily required.